International research mobility

 Research visits at the Australian National University in Canberra, Australia

-Many researchers of the Australian National University (ANU), one of the most prestigious Universities in the world, and ACP/ASP have built an active cooperation in various fields of physics and photonics substantiated by numerous mobility projects and, last but not least, a long lasting joint science track.
-Many ANU and ACP scientists have already been working and teaching at the partner institution for durations between a few weeks and several years.
-These exchanges of scientific staff at all career levels was based on different mobility funding schemes over the years.
-Currently, different travel and research visit schemes are available for doctoral candidates via two programs funded by the German Academic Exchange Service (DAAD).
-To inquire your eligibility, please contact Jun.
-Prof. Isabelle Staude () or Prof. Thomas Pertsch ().
+The Australian National University (ANU), one of the most prestigious Universities in the world, has built an active cooperation in various fields of physics and photonics with ACP/ASP for more than 20 years.
+Our common, very successful research efforts are substantiated by numerous joint projects and a one-of-a-kind joint science track record.
+This partnership has helped many ANU and ACP scientists to work and teach at their respective partner institution for durations between a few weeks up to several years.
+Such exchanges of scientific staff at all career levels were based on various mobility funding schemes over the years.
+Currently, different travel and research visit schemes are available for doctoral candidates.
+To inquire about your eligibility, please contact [CH1] Prof. Isabelle Staude () or Prof. Thomas Pertsch ().

 Research visits at the National Taiwan University

-Already for many years, ASP is fostering a vivid exchange of researchers, ideas and projects with the National Taiwan University and the National Central University, both located in Taipeh, and in the grand field of nanophotonics.
-To inquire your options as an ACP scientist for participating in a short-term or long-term research stay in Taipeh, please approach Dr. Frank Setzpfandt ().
+For many years, ASP has fostered a vivid exchange of researchers, ideas, and projects in the field of nanophotonics with the National Taiwan University and the National Central University, both located in Taipeh.
+To inquire about your options for participating in this program, and for more information on short and long-term research stays in Taipeh, please approach Dr. Frank Setzpfandt ().

 Research and teaching visits at the University of Bordeaux, France